 Echo Mountain Resort – 36 miles / 50 min

 Echo Mountain is easily the smallest resort on our list, but it’s also the closest to Denver.
 Located just south of Idaho Springs, Echo Mountain is only about an hour from downtown.
-The resort has only one chair lift and 9 runs, so don’t expect to be able to explore new terrain all day like you can at some other Colorado resorts.
+The resort has only one chair lift and 9 runs, so don’t expect to be able to explore new terrain all day as you can at some other Colorado resorts.

 Having said that, Echo Mountain is much more reasonably priced than other resorts and the terrain is specifically geared toward beginners.
 If you’re new to skiing or snowboarding and are looking for a way to test the waters then Echo Mountain is a close and reasonably priced option.
 Plus they have night skiing, one of only a select few resorts to offer skiing after dark.